Tuya Pal, MD

 Dr. Conley obtained her doctorate in clinical psychology (health track) from The Ohio State University in 2018 and completed her clinical internship at the Louis Stokes Cleveland VA Medical Center.
 Dr. Conley’s program of research evolved from her clinical interest in individual responses to cancer diagnosis and treatment.
 She is currently a postdoctoral fellow in the NCI-funded Behavioral Oncology Training Program at Moffitt Cancer Center in Tampa, Florida.
 There, her research examines emotion regulation, decision making, and quality of life in the realm of cancer prevention and control.
 She has particular interests in risk management decision making in populations at high risk for cancer, and end-of-life decision making in patients with advanced and recurrent cancers.
 Dr. Conley’s goal is to design and test multilevel behavioral interventions that support decision-making at critical points along the cancer survivorship trajectory.
 In line with her clinical training, she is also passionate about dissemination of empirically supported treatments, particularly in the realm of health psychology.

-Dr. Reid is a clinical fellow in Hematology and Oncology at Vanderbilt-Ingram Cancer Center, an MPH candidate at Vanderbilt University, and a Postdoctoral Research Fellow in the Molecular and Genetic Epidemiology of Cancer training program.
+Dr. Reid is an Assistant Professor in the Division of Hematology/Oncology at Vanderbilt University Medical Center.
 She received her medical degree from The University of the West Indies and completed an Internal medical residency at Meharry Medical College.
+She also completed a fellowship at Vanderbilt in the Molecular and Genetic Epidemiology of Cancer training program and completed a Master of Public Health at Vanderbilt University.
 She is interested in hereditary breast cancer and health disparities.

 Kenisha Avery, MPH